dokku/dokku-letsencrypt/README.md

 ## Reports

 `letsencrypt:report` exposes per-app and global plugin properties for tooling and diagnostics.
 Without arguments it prints a human-readable report for every app, with an app name it reports on that app, and with `--global` it limits output to global properties.
+Because global properties are app-independent, `--global` works on a host that has no apps deployed yet, and an argument-less invocation on such a host warns instead of failing.

 ```shell
 dokku letsencrypt:report